DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-rete-algorithm.md

     - a right activation when a WME is added to its alpha memory(i.e, the alpha memory that feeds into it)
     - a left activation when a token is added to its beta memory (the beta memory that feeds into it).

+    After using Rete algorithm, its output is a conflict set.
+Conflict set mans, for the same fact or condition, it might be possible that more than one rule is satisfied.
+So it returns the set of conflict rules.

 <br>

 ## The differences between Rete algorithm and Brute force approach